lewisgodowski/LGKinect/README.md

 ## About

-This Processing sketch was created at the request of [Suzanne Kite](http://www.kitekitekitekite.com) to track three dancers using a Kinect and send a mask of their shape to Resolume Arena, where visuals were mixed live and projected on the dancers' bodies.
+This Processing sketch was commissioned by [Suzanne Kite](http://www.kitekitekitekite.com) to track three dancers using a Kinect and send a mask of their shape to Resolume Arena, where visuals were mixed live and projected onto their bodies.

 ## Usage